dfejza/Challonger/README.md

+# Abbadoned.
+Planning on recreating this as a NW.js application

-# challonger ; A tournament bracket simulator, but not that kind tournament.
+## challonger ; A tournament bracket simulator, but not that kind tournament.

 Planned features (sorted by priority):